 Over time, the number of cyberattacks launched on businesses has increased considerably, posing a severe threat to all your data, including the private key.
 If stolen, the private key could be misused to sign code and executables with malicious code in it.
 This is bound to happen when you store it on the workstation connected to the internet and your IT infrastructure.
 You can eliminate those risks by using an EV code signing certificate that lets you store the private key on a token and use it to sign executables as and when required.

-What is Regular Code Signing?
+What is Standard Code Signing Certificate?

-The CA issues a regular code signing certificate and allows the developer to digitally sign the code and executables.
+The CA issues a standard code signing certificate and allows the developer to digitally sign the code and executables.
 This type of certificate is issued quickly and does not involve a comprehensive check of the business or its legal existence.
 Nevertheless, it binds the organization to the code or executable, which serves the purpose for many.
 In short, it does what it is supposed to do, but nothing beyond that and is therefore ideal for small and midsized development firms.

-How does the Regular Code Signing certificate work?
+How Does the Standard Code Signing Work?

-The regular code signing certificate is easy to procure and involves fewer formalities.
+The standard code signing certificate is easy to procure and involves fewer formalities.
 Upon successful application, it is issued in under 24 hours, and an email link with the private key is emailed to the applicant.
 This is a string of code that can be stored on the Windows or Mac keychain and then be used to sign the code or the executables.
 It involves the use of the hash function to confirm the code’s authenticity.

-Benefits of Regular Code Signing:
+Benefits of Standard Code Signing Certificate

 The code Signing certificate is helpful for the authenticity of a code and assures end users that the software is safe to download.
 Below are some benefits of using a Code Signing Certificate.